Wyndham-Forest-HOA/Wyndham-Forest-HOA/documents/Declaration of Covenants Conditions and Restrictions/Text.md

 Section 9.
 “Common Area" shall mean and refer to all real and personal property now or hereafter owned by the Association for the common use and enjoyment of every Owner, subject only to the limitations set forth in Article II, Section 1 hereof.
 Common Area may, but is not required to, include any Private Amenities, as defined herein.
 The recordation by Declarant of a subdivision plat, condominium plats and plans, or any other plat recorded by the Declarant in the Clerk's Office shall constitute the granting by Declarant to the Association of a non-exclusive easement in common with Declarant for the use, benefit, and enjoyment of all areas designated thereon, provided that Declarant shall have the right to amend, relocate or terminate any such easement comprising Common Area by recording an amendment to any such plat in the Clerk's Office at any time prior to the termination of the Class "B" Control Period.
 Common Area shall also include any real or personal property (including property in which the Association has previously been granted an easement) which may be conveyed in fee by deed from the Declarant to the Association at any time.
 The Association shall be obligated to accept as Common Area any property or interest therein conveyed to it by the Declarant.

 Section 10.
-"Common Expenses" shall mean and include the actual and estimated expenses incurred by the Association for the general benefit of all Unit Owners, including any reasonable reserve, all as may be found to be necessary and appropriate by the Board pursuant to this Declaration, the Bylaws, and the Articles of Incorporation of the Association, but shall not include any expenses incurred during the Class "B" Control Period for initial development, original construction or installation of infrastructure, original capital improvements, or other original construction costs unless approved by Voting Members representing a majority of the total Class "A" vote of the Association.
+"Common Expenses" shall mean and include the actual and estimated expenses incurred by the Association for the general benefit of all Unit Owners, including any reasonable reserve, all as may be found to be necessary and appropriate by the Board pursuant to this Declaration, the Bylaws, and the Articles of Incorporation of the Association, but shall not include any expenses incurred during the Class "B" Control Period for initial development, original construction or installation of infrastructure, original capital improvements, or other original construction costs unless approved by a majority of the total Class "A" votes of the Association.
+Section modified in [Amendment 3/29/2003](https://github.com/Wyndham-Forest-HOA/Wyndham-Forest-HOA/compare/Original-Governing-Docs...CCR-Amendment-2003).

 Section 11. ”Community-Wide Standard“ shall mean the standard of conduct, maintenance, or other activity generally prevailing throughout the Properties.
 Such standard may be more specifically determined. by' the Board. of Directors or the NeW' Construction Committee.